Skip to definition.

 - coarse

-4. Unkind or cruel or uncivil
+4. Unkind, cruel or uncivil

-"had harsh words"; "a harsh and unlovable old tyrant"
+"had harsh words"; "a harsh and unlovable old tyrant";

 - rough